Core Logic Let us analyze both statements systematically: * **Statement I:** The textN-textN single bond is indeed weaker than the textP-textP single bond due to high inter-electronic repulsion between non-bonding lone pairs on the small nitrogen atoms. However, nitrogen has a smaller atomic size th

 More The p-Block Elements Previous-Year Questions — Page 2

-• B. textBoth Statement I and Statement II are false.
+• A. textBoth Statement I and Statement II are false.

-• C. textStatement I is false but Statement II is true.
+• C. textStatement I is true but Statement II is false.

 Solution